michxiong/MLHCodeSample/boxesgame/README.txt

   Move: Stores information about the edge that was selected and player that took turn for each move for the undo functionality.

-- Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?

 - Evaluate your design.
 Is there a good separation of functionality?
 How well is private state encapsulated?
 What would you refactor, if given the chance?
 The functionality of all the game logic is stored under the mouse click event which